 The Economics of Firearm Markets, Crime, and Gun Violence

-In 2020, there were more than 45,000 deaths from gun-related injuries in the United States, primarily from murders and suicides.
-Gun violence has increased recently; it has a substantial impact on US mortality rates, especially at younger ages and for several population sub-groups.
-To better understand the determinants of gun violence and gun-related crime, as well as the impact of a range of public policies on these outcomes, the National Bureau of Economic Research (NBER) will convene a research conference on Thursday, March 7, 2024, in Cambridge, Massachusetts.
+To better understand the determinants of gun violence and gun-related crime, as well as the impact of a range of public policies on these outcomes, the National Bureau of Economic Research (NBER), with the support of Arnold Ventures, will convene an in-person research conference on Friday, October 10, 2025 in Cambridge, Massachusetts.
 The meeting will be organized by NBER affiliates Marcella Alsan (Harvard University), Philip Cook (Duke University), and Sara Heller (University of Michigan).

 Research on a wide range of firearm-related issues drawing on various sub-fields of economics, including industrial organization, labor, law and economics, health, and public finance, is welcome.
 Particular topics of interest include, but are not limited to: